Yvand/SPBypassLoginPage/README.md

 # SPBypassLoginPage
 This farm solution works with SharePoint 2013 and SharePoint 2016.
 It adds a page that allows SharePoint administrators to bypass provider selection page when multiple authentication modes are enabled in a zone of a web application.

-By default it redirects to the 1st trusted authentication mode it finds in the current zone (most common use-case), but administrators can customize behavior through custom farm property "CustomBypassLogin" (see below for more details).

 ## Installation
 There is a different package for each SharePoint version: For SharePoint 2013 use "SPBypassLoginPage SP15.wsp" and for SharePoint 2016 use "SPBypassLoginPage SP16.wsp".
 - Download [latest release](https://github.com/Yvand/SPBypassLoginPage/releases/latest)